 For those adopting a grown cat, use the same sexing technique as is used for kittens; this usually works well for both neutered and "whole" cats.
 If a pet is not spayed or neutered, however, it'll be easier determining their sex based both on appearance and on behavior.
 Once cats are spayed or neutered there is no obvious behavior difference between the genders; apparent differences are likely related to individual cat temperaments.

 - "Whole" cats: Tomcats that have not been neutered have readily evident testicles and a broader jowl.
 They also have unique behaviors that begin as they reach maturity.
 Un-neutered male cats tend to be more active and aggressive.
 They're also more likely to mark their territory through urine spraying than neutered toms.
-A female cat who hasn't been spayed will go into heat roughly every two weeks.
+A female cat who hasn't been spayed will go into heat roughly every two weeks when in season.
 During this time her behavior can change drastically as she attempts to find a mate.
-During this time, un-syaped female cats are typically more demanding of attention and vocally louder.
+During this time, un-spayed female cats are typically more demanding of attention and vocally louder.

-- Spayed and neutered cats: Spayed female cats will still show the upside down "!," but if she is adopted as an adult, x-rays or an abdominal ultrasound may be needed to confirm she has been spayed.
+- Spayed and neutered cats: Spayed female cats will still show the upside down "!," but if she is adopted as an adult, hormonal tests can be used to determine if she is spayed.
 With female cats, it's important to find out if they've been spayed or not before having an unplanned litter.
 Most neutered male cats will still show the vestigial remnants of a testicle sac, and the anus and penis will still be relatively close together.
 Neutered cats will not display typical male or female behaviors.
 Neutered males are generally more passive than "whole" males, and spayed females do not go into heat.

 Sex-Based Differences in Appearance

 While all cats look very similar, some colors and physical indications are unique to a particular gender.

 Specifically, it is extremely rare for a male cat to have tri-colored calico or orange-and-black tortoiseshell fur.
 For those with a calico or tortie cat, chances are very good that the pet is a female.